rhappdev/api-first-workshop/docs/exercise-2.md

 ![File Importer](/docs//images/exercise-2/postman-file-importer.png)

-Select choose files and navaigate the to the directory were you swagger file is save.
+Select choose files and navigate the to the directory were you swagger file is save.

 If the swagger file is vaild and can be parsed, a new collection with the label `ToDo List` will appear in Postman's collections sidebar.